Sanju9532/Multiclass-Fish-Image-Classification/README.md

 Additionally, the training history (accuracy and loss) for each model was visualized.

 Deployment in Streamlit:
-      Build a Streamlit application that allows users to upload fish images, predict and display the fish category, and provide model confidence scores.
+      Build a Streamlit application that allows users to upload fish images, it predict  the class and displays the fish category, and confidence scores.